The Palace of Versailles gardens is one of the most extensive gardens ever created.

 Visual Story: 12 must-know tips before visiting Versailles Gardens

 History of Versailles Gardens

 While planning the Palace of Versailles, Louis XIV gave equal importance to the garden around it.

-He handed over the task of landscaping and the garden around the Palace to French landscape architect called André Le Nôtre.
+He handed over landscaping and the garden around the Palace to French landscape architect called André Le Nôtre.

 The landscape architect was also given the title Controller General of the King’s Garden.

 When the work had begun, the ground around the Palace of Versailles was just meadows and forests.

 Le Nôtre began revamping the grounds of Versailles in 1662.

 His design for the garden had an east-west axis forming a crucifix.
 In addition, he added two formal French gardens close to the Palace.